system76/docs/README.md

 3. More advanced stuff
 ----------------------

+The Ubuntu logo can be included in a doc using the following span:

+    <span class="fl-ubuntu-inverse"></span>

+This is capable of being embedded in other Markdown and Tags, for example, you can create an Ubuntu Key item as follows:

+    <kbd><span class="fl-ubuntu-inverse"></span></kbd>

 Cassidy will update this with more advanced things later.
 Until then, ask him directly. :smile: